 What Does “Home” Mean to a Person with Dementia

 Almost all people with dementia and Alzheimer’s ask to go home.
-Most dementia caregivers don’t understand what home means to person with dementia.
+Most people don’t understand what home means to person with dementia.

 What’s important for you to know is that the word “home” doesn’t mean the same thing to them as it does to us.
 Sometimes, they even ask this WHILE they are living in their home.
 This can be a sign that they’re not feeling engaged or their needs are not being attended to.